AdaCore/gnat-llvm/README.md

 For more information on LLVM, see http://llvm.org
 For more information on GNAT, see http://www.adacore.com

-GNAT LLVM is known to build successfully on GNU/Linux x86_64 native target, using LLVM 8.0.0 and 8.0.1.
+GNAT LLVM has been built successfully on GNU/Linux and Mac OS Mojave x86_64 native targets, using LLVM 8.0.0 and 8.0.1.
 Do not hesitate to report success on other configurations.

 To build GNAT LLVM from sources, follow these steps: